shanedewitt/Scheduling/doc/README.txt

 - Alert user if a patient already has an appointment in the same clinic for today.
 - Print Appointment Letter when Appointment is made (PHH Users workflow).
 - Make printing an extensible module for end user customization (Oroville and PHH)
+- Be able to print mutiple copies of a report (request of a PHH user).